 Recently we’ve introduced our own hyaluronic acid skincare product, Glow Sweet Glow, a vegan gummy that promotes hydration from the inside out.

 But how does this hydrating miracle ingredient work?
-We consult with dermatologist Courtney Phillips to learn more.
+We consult with dermatologist Courtney Phillips, MD to learn more.

 What is hyaluronic acid?